Simulation-Based Hypothesis Testing of High Dimensional Means Under Covariance Heterogeneity: Simulation studies

-In each model, we generated data with a sample size $n=40$ or $n=80$.
-The dimension $p$ took values $120,360$ and $1080$.
-The empirical power and level of significance were computed based on $1500$ simulations.
-Simulation results for the tests $\Psi_{\ns,\alpha}$, $\Psi_{\rs,\alpha}$, $\Psi_{\ns,\alpha}^f$ and $\Psi_{\rs,\alpha}^f$ and the ZCX and HC tests are summarized in Table \ref{size1} and Figures \ref{f01}-\ref{f05}.
+Simulation results for the tests $\Psi_{\ns,\alpha}$, $\Psi_{\rs,\alpha}$, $\Psi_{\ns,\alpha}^f$ and $\Psi_{\rs,\alpha}^f$ and the ZCX and HC tests are summarized in Table \ref{size1} and Figure \ref{f01}.
 Table \ref{size1} displays the empirical sizes of all the tests.
 It can be seen that in all the models, the empirical sizes of the non-studentized tests $\Psi_{\ns,\alpha}$ and $\Psi_{\ns,\alpha}^f$ are reasonably close to the nominal level $0.05$ for both $n=40$ and $n=80$.
-Comparing the results for $n=40$ and $n=80$, the proposed studentized tests $\Psi_{\rs,\alpha}$ and $\Psi_{\rs,\alpha}^f$ have slightly inflated size when $n$ is relatively small but improve with larger sample sizes.
+The proposed studentized tests $\Psi_{\rs,\alpha}$ and $\Psi_{\rs,\alpha}^f$ have slightly inflated size when $n$ is relatively small but improve with larger sample sizes.
 The ZCX test maintains the nominal size for Model 1$^{\rm{(I)}}$ but fails in the presence of long range dependence or non-sparse covariance structures.
 The HC procedure also fails in maintaining the nominal significance when the sample size $n$ is small or the dependency is strong and complex.